Volume Two

 "I heard everything.
 Saw it, too.
 You can drop the act~"

-Claude waved his hand at the youth, who'd started attempting to keep up his act, in dismissal.
+Claude waved a dismissive hand at the youth, who'd been trying to keep up his act.

-Seeing Claude act so confidently, the youth let out a sigh and looked at Claude once more.
+Seeing how confident Claude was, the youth let out a sigh and looked at him again.

-His eyes were cold, ridicule pasted on his face.
+His eyes were cold, with mockery plastered on his face.

-"You're a human too yeah?
+"You're human too, yeah?
 So could you just not get in my way?
 If you heard it all, you should get it.
-I hope that you won't take this the wrong way."
+It's not like I'm planning to do anything to you."

-"You know, I can't just overlook what you perpetrated in Lunéville~"
+"You know, I can't just overlook what you pulled in Lunéville~"

 "… Hmph.
 Even if you catch me, that won't stop the monsters.
 You should hurry up an—"